 BUS 540 MKT 230, Introduction to Marketing

-BUS 570 ACT 240, Principles of Accounting II and MA 109, Introduction to Probability and Statistics
+BUS 570 ACT 240, Fundamentals of Managerial Accounting and DATA 109, Introduction to Statistics

 BUS 580 FIN 351, Financial Management I